TokyoExpress/caitlyn/README.md

 <img src="https://github.com/TokyoExpress/caitlyn/blob/main/pics/warzone.jpg" width=500></img>
 <img src="https://github.com/TokyoExpress/caitlyn/blob/main/pics/apex.jpg" width=500></img>

-Warzone and Apex are pretty standard games, no issue here.
+<i>Warzone and Apex are pretty standard games, no issue here.</i>

 <img src="https://github.com/TokyoExpress/caitlyn/blob/main/pics/osu.png" width=500></img>
 <img src="https://github.com/TokyoExpress/caitlyn/blob/main/pics/picopark.jpg" width=500></img>

-osu! and Pico Park, just two of the many games that will absolutely destroy the test accuracy of this model.
+<i>osu! and Pico Park, just two of the many games that will absolutely destroy the test accuracy of this model.</i>

 In fact, that only reason that we know that those are games is because our intrinsic understanding of what makes up a game goes far beyond simple visuals.
 It also didn't help that some games were played in a browser, but we couldn't consider something like YouTube or Twitch a game.
 What if the streamer happened to be watching a game on Twitch?
 At first glance, it seems like classifying games would be a relatively simple task, but it soon beomes apparent that a model that can differentiate a game, a video of a game, and a colorful website that is in fact not a game must be <i>extremely</i> intelligent by computer vision standards.

 <img src="https://github.com/TokyoExpress/caitlyn/blob/main/pics/gartic.jpg" width=500></img>
 <img src="https://github.com/TokyoExpress/caitlyn/blob/main/pics/twitch.png" width=500></img>

-What should even happen for these?
+<i>What should even happen for these?</i>

 Anyways, after producing a test set with completely different games, it was obvious that the ResNet model was good at spotting games that it had already seen, but it had no idea what a game really was.
 Tinkering with the classification threshold yielded two less-than-ideal results: either maximize the recall and remove all non-games, but at the cost of misclassifying some new games as non-games, or maximize the precision and try not to remove any actual game screenshots, which resulted in very little images being certain non-game predictions anyways.
 The last thing I wanted was for Caitlyn to miss out on a lot of training data because this model thought a new game looked like a non-game and didn't let a majority of the images from that game through.
 At the same time, the model was so tunnel-visioned that there were a small percentage of games (browser games and non-colorful, simple games, mostly) that it would classify as non-game with > 0.95 certainty, so there was no threshold where I could guarantee no false negatives.